-15. Noise from all new building services plant for the lifetime of the development shall be controlled to a level not exceeding 10dB(A) below the typical underlying background noise level (LA90) during the time of plant operation at a position one metre external to the nearest noise sensitive premises.
+- 14. Prior to the operation of development on site, details of the manufacturing specifications of the cremators, and an acoustic report demonstrating that the plants as installed meet the design requirements in accordance with the Noise Impact Assessment, rev 02, dated 5 September 2024 shall be submitted to and approved in writing by the Local Planning Authority.
+The report shall include all noise mitigation measures to be implemented on site.
+All constituent parts of the new plants shall be maintained and replaced in whole or in part as often is required to ensure compliance with the noise levels approved by the Local Planning Authority. - 15.
+Noise from all new building services plant (excluding emergency plant during testing cycles) for the lifetime of the development shall be controlled to a level not exceeding 10dB(A) below the typical underlying background noise level (LA90) during the time of plant operation at a position one metre external to the nearest noise sensitive premises.
 The underlying background LA90 shall be determined in the absence of the new plant noise.
-This assessment shall be completed in accordance with BS4142: 1997, 'Method for Rating Industrial Noise Affecting Mixed Residential and Industrial Areas'.
-The applicant shall also ensure that vibration/structure borne noise derived from the use of plant machinery or any other site equipment does not cause nuisance within residential or noise sensitive premises.
+This assessment shall be completed in accordance with BS4142: 2014+A1:2019, "Methods for rating and assessing industrial and commercial sound".
+The applicant shall also ensure that vibration/structure borne noise derived from the use of plant machinery or any other site equipment during the operational phase does not exceed 1.0mms-1 within existing residential or noise sensitive premises in the surround. - 16.
+Emergency equipment such as generators which are only to be used for short periods of time will be required to meet the noise criteria of no more than 10dB above the background level (L90 15 minutes).
+This will also include plant testing periods.
+During standby periods, emergency equipment will be required to meet the usual criteria for plant and machinery.